ctkelley/SIAMFANLEquations.jl/README.md

 You'll need the TestProblems submodule to run the notebook.
 To get it type __using SIAMFANLEquations.TestProblems__ in the repl or the notebook.

 There are two kinds of test problems.
 The ones you care about are the ones that I use in the print book and notebook to demonstrate the algorithms.
-The "inside baseball" problems are the ones I use for CI.
+The "inside baseball" problems are the ones I __only__ use for CI.
 They only appear in the /test directory.
 If you don't know or care what CI is, be happy.

 ## Support